phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 > ./pm-script.py --limit 100 input.mrc output.mrc
 ```

 where the number after the optional "limit" flag is the maximum number of MARC records to process, the first first passed in the input, and the second file passed is where the output will be written to.
 The command also accepts an optional "--verbose" flag which causes it to print information about what it's doing.
 Try running the script a few times, at first with a small limit but then process the full file.
 What is the script doing?
-Can you write its output to the same file multiple times and if so what happens to the prior output?
-Can you run it on its own output and if so what does that accomplish?
+Can we write its output to the same file multiple times and if so what happens to the prior output?
+Can we run it on its own output and if so what does that accomplish?

 You may be thinking "but my ILS client can already do this"!
-And that's true in a number of cases, the operations you perform on the command line may be achievable elsewhere.
+And that's true in a number of cases, the operations possible on the command line may be achievable elsewhere.
 Still, there's often greater flexibility in command line scripts, which can utilize complex logic that your ILS may not be able to, and these scripts can be combined to perform several operations in a row quickly.
 Try running the "batch-analysis.sh" script; what does it do?
-Remember you can run `cat batch-analysis.sh` to read the text of the script, or open it up in a command-line text editor like `nano` or `vim`.
+Remember you can run `cat batch-analysis.sh` to read the text of the script, or open it up in a text editor.

 **Bonus Problem**: the "batch-analysis.sh" script writes out a plain text file.
 Try mimicking the script's use of the stream editor `sed` to delete URLs beginning with a certain pattern (put the pattern after the "^" in the original `sed` command and delete the dollar sign).